watronfire/COVID-19-Testing-Results/README.md

 ## Crawl cases and save to file
 The purpose of this project is to crawl various government websites and collect COVID-19 testing data.
 This will hopefully aid in quantifying and comparing responses between countries.

-## Data
-Currently is available for the following countries/states.

 ## Spiders
 Currently spiders are available for the following countries/states.
 This is not neccessarily the same the above table because some data is collected manually.
 | Country                     | Region          | Source URL                                                                                                                                     | Notes                                                                                                                                | Additional URL                                                                                                                   | Scrap         |